Otakudesuka/C-games-prototypes-/README.md

 # C-games-prototypes-

-This game is made by using the monogame engine. this are some screenshots of the game :
+This game is made by using the monogame engine.
+This are some screenshots of the game :

 ![LonelyLigoScreenshot5](https://user-images.githubusercontent.com/67305202/134950775-40d7057e-3168-4ce7-870e-bd11e3b302fb.png)